RickRinewalt/pipeline/README.md

 ### (Optional) Continuous Deployment service (e.g. Netlify, Vercel)
 - Both Netlify and Vercel are cloud platforms that automatically deploy and host web applications from your code repository with built-in features like continuous deployment, serverless functions, and global CDN distribution.
 - What does Continuous Deployment mean?
-Put simply, once its all setup properly, whenever you commit some changes to your repo, Netlify/Vercel will pick up on the change and deploy it to your site, automatically!
+Put simply, once it's all setup properly, whenever you commit some changes to your repo Netlify/Vercel will magically pick up on the change and deploy it to your site, automatically!
     See:
     - https://www.netlify.com (my personal preference - simply because it was the first one I tried and it worked for me)
     - https://vercel.com